Once automatic approval workflow has been configured, these are the steps you will need to follow in order to use it:

 2. Go to the Approvals tab in your trading program.
 This is where you will be able to start and see the workflow.

 3. Start the workflow by clicking on the Start workflow button at the bottom of the page.
-A pop up will appear at the top of the page to confirm that you are starting the workflow, click Confirm.
+A button will appear to confirm that you are starting the workflow.
+Click Confirm.